EBS369/solidity-test/README.md

 4. Should have only 1 contract per .sol file
 5. Variables should have naming convention (_ / __ prefix | no prefix) to distinguish local variables and global variables (variable shadowing)
 6. claimRewardAmount() need not be inherited from RewardsDistributionRecipient
+7. Recovery for tokens sent to contract
+8. finalize() method (debug only)

 ## Critical